patrickmacquarrie/libapp/README.md

 ## Firebase deployment

-The browser app is static, but security-sensitive cleanup, invitation limiting, account deletion, and global Chemistry aggregation use Firebase Functions.
+The browser app is static, but security-sensitive cleanup, invitation limiting, account deletion, and global Heat Check aggregation use Firebase Functions.

 ```sh
 cd functions